Due to Covid-19, we are not doing in home meet and greets or visits.

 Jules is a 2 year old blue lacy/hound mix from TX.
 She was found as a stray and has been nursed back to health.
 She is currently 47lbs but will be larger as she is currently underweight.
 She gets along well with other dogs and enjoys running and playing.

 Travis is a chihuahua mix that weights about 9lbs.
 Travis was rescued from a shelter where he was found as a stray after getting hit by a car.
 Travis is currently healing from a hip surgery and will be looking for a forever home once he arrives in MA!

 Dogs listed below have a current adoption hold

-Moo is a 5 month old, terrier/lab mix puppy who loves running around with her sister Lulu!
-She gets along great with all dogs and is your typical playful puppy!
-Proper training will be needed.
+Cypress is a 6 month old, pointer mix puppy who loves running around with his brother and sisters!
+He is dog and cat friendly and your typical playful puppy!

 we do not approve the use of electronic fences

 Sign up to learn from us about available pups, news and events.